osg-htc/virtual-school-pilot-2020/docs/materials/osg/ex2-login-scp.md

 Grid Exercise 2: Log in to the OSG Submit Server
 ================================================

-The goal of this exercise is to log in to a different submit host so that you can start submitting jobs into the OSG instead of the local cluster here at UW-Madison.
+The goal of this exercise is to log in to a different submit server so that you can start submitting jobs into the OSG instead of the local cluster here at UW-Madison.
 Additionally, you will learn about the `tar` and `scp` commands, which will allow you to efficiently copy files between the two submit servers.